FAQs

 How much actual time will I spend doing this internship?

-On average, you can expect to have 1-3 days per week shadowing clinicians and staff in the Clinical Trials Office.
+STEPP-ON-UP Scholars will have 2-4 days per month for shadowing clinicians and staff in the Clinical Trials Office (CTO).
 The CTO times will vary and may be anywhere from an hour to a full day.
-In addition, you will have opportunities to shadow Moores Cancer Center physicians and we can work with you to facilitate those connections.
+In addition, you will have opportunities to shadow Moores Cancer Center physicians and we will help you to facilitate those connections.

 Can I participate in this program remotely?